Step Three: Getting the Right Support in Place

 Step Two: Applying for Mainstream Colleges

-Discover how you can put the right preparations in place to begin your mainstream college search and find the best place to study.
+Discover how you can put the right preparations in place to begin your mainstream college search and find the best place to study as a blind or partially sighted student.

 Find out more about 'Step Two: Applying for Mainstream Colleges'